-- "...minimising impacts on and providing net gains for biodiversity.
-(Paragraph 174, the Framework) - 130 JCS Policy 1 ("Addressing climate change and protecting e assets") states that: - "The environmental assets of the area will be protected, mu tained restored and enhanced..." - 131 Policy TIV11 identifies important environmental as ts and biodiversity gains.
-It has regard to national policy and eneral conformity with the JCS. - 132 However, the phrases "All genues" and "when sossible" are vague and imprecise and this is a mater addressed in the recommendations below. eference the Environment Bill, which The Policy also includes a vag appears confusing amout furth detred information.

-- second sentence to: "The conservation and/or endancement of the landscape and biodiversity value of ill be supported." - Pow TIV11, delete: "(in line with the Environment Bill)" - Poncy TIV11, change last sentence to: "Development proposals should have regard to the Tivetshall Design Guidance and Codes"
+"...minimising impacts on and providing net gains for biodiversity..."
+(Paragraph 174, the Framework)

+130 JCS Policy 1 ("Addressing climate change and protecting environmental assets") states that:

+"The environmental assets of the area will be protected, maintained, restored and enhanced..."

+- 131 Policy TIV11 identifies important environmental assets and promotes biodiversity gains.
+It has regard to national policy and is in general conformity with the JCS. - 132 However, the phrases "All avenues" and "where possible" are vague and imprecise and this is a matter addressed in the recommendations below.
+The Policy also includes a vague reference to the Environment Bill, which appears confusing without further detailed information. - 133 I recommend: - Policy TIV11, change second sentence to: "The conservation and/or enhancement of the landscape and biodiversity value of these assets will be supported." - Policy TIV11, delete: "(in line with the Environment Bill)" - Policy TIV11, change last sentence to: "Development proposals should have regard to the Tivetshall Design Guidance and Codes"